IsNemoEqualTrue/monitor-table-change-with-sqltabledependency/README.md

 * [Apply filter based on WHERE condition.](https://github.com/christiandelbianco/monitor-table-change-with-sqltabledependency/wiki/Use-case:-Where-filter)
 * [Include old values.](https://github.com/christiandelbianco/monitor-table-change-with-sqltabledependency/wiki/Include-old-values)

-#### Remark
-The `Start(int timeOut = 120, int watchDogTimeOut = 180)` method starts the listener to receive record table change notifications.
-The `watchDogTimeOut` parameter specifies the amount of time in seconds for the watch dog system.

-After calling the `Stop()` method, record table change notifications are not longer delivered.
-Database objects created by SqlTableDependency will be deleted.

-It is a good practice - when possible - wrap SqlTableDependency within a using statement or alternatively in a try catch block: when the application will stop, this is enough to remove the SqlTableDependency infrastructure (Trigger, Service Broker service, the queue, Contract, Messages type and Stored Procedure) automatically.

-In any case, when the application exits abruptly – that is by not calling the `Stop()` and/or `Dispose()` method - we need a way to cleaning up the SqlTableDependency infrastructure.
-The `Start()` method takes an optional parameter `watchDogTimeOut`.
-If there are no listeners waiting for notifications, the SqlTableDependency infrastructure will be removed after this period of time.
-The default value of `watchDogTimeOut` is 180 seconds.

-There is a common scenario that could trigger the watchdog: debugging.
-During development, you often spend several minutes inside the debugger before you move on to the next step.
-Please make sure to increase `watchDogTimeOut` when you debug an application, otherwise you will experience an unexpected destruction of database objects in the middle of your debugging activity.

 #### Under The Hood
 SqlTableDependency's record change audit, provides the low-level implementation to receive database record table change notifications creating SQL Server triggers, queues and service broker that immediately notifies your application when a record table change happens.